AnimSth/Image-to-Text-Nepali-English/README.md

 2. Make sure to set it as an environment variable to import it to your pyfile.

 Rest required modules like openCV, numpy & flask can be easily be installed through pip or pip3.

+For more accuracy, adjust the image sharpening section in app.py according to the requirements of the desired image.